ashiqueps/chef-ai-assistant/README.md

 #### Integrating with Other Chef Gems

 Chef AI Assistant can also be integrated with other Chef gems (like chef-cli, knife, test-kitchen) to provide AI assistant capabilities via command line.

+The integration is context-aware, meaning that when integrated with specific Chef gems (like chef-cli, knife, test-kitchen, inspec, habitat, etc.), the AI assistant will:
+- Automatically detect the parent gem's context
+- Tailor its responses to focus on the specific gem's functionality
+- Generate commands and code relevant to that particular gem
+- Provide explanations in the context of the parent gem
+- Display integration information in help screens

 To add the `ai` command to your Chef gem: